sa-y-an/sa-y-an/README.md

 - I usually code in python.
 Huge fan of django.
 - Interested in working on learning and building scalable products, distributed systems.
+- My future goal is to build neural networks that can reason with causality, atleast temporal causality.
 - In my free time I love to watch the amalgamation of various programming paradigms and their evolution from all over the world at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>